 Color field and color juxtaposition have informed my artwork for over twenty years.
 Painting mediums of my practice include: oil stick, pastel, ink, Mylar, collage, acrylic, enamel, spray paint, and oil paint.
 My newer sculptural work enjoys same range of eclectic materials.
 Assemblages are constructed from found, re-purposed artifacts creating regional dialogues.
 My woodwork is often hand cut and painted, using laser cutting for repetitive shapes.
 Creation of environmental and site specific art in the public realm is a current focus.
 Collaboration with artists, community, and performance troupes have enhanced my creative perspective.
 I aspire to create civic art to reaching broader, underserved audiences and empower arts education in Houston.
 As a co-creator, Pierce Skypark is my ten year dream to convert Pierce Elevated freeway into a skypark and provide an inter-active sculpture venue for Houston.

-Nicola Parente –Artist Statement and Biography
+Nicola Parente – Artist Statement

 We live in a fast moving world.
 We are unable to capture the changes around us.
 We feel trapped in a fast moving highway of transformation.
 I sit.
 I breathe.
 I inhale the thoughts, the ideas, the movements that are overwhelming, intense, rigid yet fluid, beautiful yet disturbing, moving and captivating.
 I digest the moment, this particular moment.
 I allow myself to bask in it.
 My work struggles to define the intersection that is present in daily urban life.
 I am intrigued by the interplay between the fluid and the static elements present in today’s urban tapestry.
 My work investigates untangling the chaos, the brilliance of technology, human development, nature’s vibrancy and ultimate demise.
 I document it in the best way I know how, art, my only voice.